-- 11. Pulse beam trawls are adapted beam trawls involving a series of electrodes to emit short electric pulses that stun fish.
+- 102. Pulse beam trawls are adapted beam trawls involving a series of electrodes to emit short electric pulses that stun fish.
 The shoes and beam of a traditional beam trawl are replaced with a hydrofoil type wing onto which the net is attached.
-The central towing point of the hydrofoil, known as the nose, determines the height above the seabed at which the wing travels. - 12.
-With pulse wings, as the tickler chains and chain mats are replaced with trailing electrodes (Plate A13.1.8) both the drag of the gear and fuel consumption are significantly lower.
+The central towing point of the hydrofoil, known as the nose, determines the height above the seabed at which the wing travels. - 103.
+With pulse wings, as the tickler chains and chain mats are replaced with trailing electrodes (Plate A13.1.9) the drag of the gear is significantly lower.
+It is also understood from VisNed that the fuel consumption of vessels deploying pulse wings is 40% lower than for vessels deploying conventional beam trawls (Seafish, 2015).

-Plate A13.1.8 A Dutch fishing vessel with a pulse wing trawl (Eayrs & Suuronen, 2013)
+Plate A13.1.9 Dutch fishing vessel with a pulse wing trawl (Eayrs & Suuronen, 2013)